Develop your career as a highly sought after environmental engineer

 • Identify and evaluate the standard types of numerical models in use in environmental sciences (including soil, water, ecosystems and atmosphere).

 • Formulate the generic process of model design, building, calibration and validation.
-Recognise some of the uncertainties introduced in this process.
+Recognize some of the uncertainties introduced in this process.

 • Assess the model building process in the context of the system under consideration.

-• Evaluate the impact and relevancy of environmental models to policy and scientific discourse.
+• Evaluate the impact and relevancy of environmental models to plan scientific discourse.

 Module Leader